halex2005/create-react-app/packages/react-scripts/README.md

         --scripts-version react-scripts-rewired \
         --internal-testing-template my-custom-template

-## Shipped Templates
+## Existing Templates

 This custom fork of `react-scripts` comes with a couple of specific templates that might come in handy to bootstrap a new project:

-- bare: there is literally nothig to it, just a plain folder to start with
+- [barebone](./lib/template-barebone/README.md): plain folder to start with, no existing code.
-- fullstack: redux, react-router, graphql client, radium, ssr, ... (under construction)
+- [fullstack](./lib/template-fullstack/README.md): radium, redux, react-router, express, graphql client, ssr, ... (under construction)